Cheez Doodles

 Cheez Doodles are a cheese puff produced by Wise Foods.
 Originally developed and manufactured in 1964 by King Kone Corp. of the Bronx, New York, it became the prevalent cheese puff snack on the East Coast.

 Description

-Cheez Doodles are a cheese-flavored baked cheese puff made of extruded cornmeal and are similar to Frito-Lay's Cheetos and Herr Foods Cheese Curls.
+Cheez Doodles are a cheese-flavored baked cheese puff made of extruded cornmeal and are similar to Frito-Lay's Cheetos and Herr's Cheese Curls.
 The snack was created by Morrie Yohai and is produced by Pennsylvania-based snack foods producer Wise Foods.

 History

 Originally developed and manufactured by King Kone Corp. of the Bronx, Cheez Doodles were developed by the company's owner and operator, Morrie Yohai (1920–2010).
 King Kone had been founded in the 1920s and manufactured ice cream cones, cheese crackers, popcorn, and Melba toast.
 In the early 1960s, the company had a machine which could be used to produce three-inch lengths of extruded cornmeal.
 These were then baked with orange cheddar cheese powder and other flavorings to produce a new snack food.
 According to Yohai, the name "Cheez Doodles" came to him while he and other employees were sitting around a table sampling alternatives for the cheese flavoring of the new snack.

 In the mid-1960s, the company (by then known as Old London Foods) was acquired by Borden and assigned to its Wise potato chip division.
 In 1997, KKR & Co. acquired a majority interest in Borden; in 2002, Palladium Equity Partners purchased Wise Foods.